 In the heart of Vienna, the first monument of its kind in Austria was dedicated Friday to Austrians who deserted the German army during World War II.

-- Volunteers tend to neglected Vienna Jewish cemetery - on All Souls Day
+- Volunteers Tend to Vienna Jewish Cemetery

 “It’s high time our country commemorated those who disobeyed the orders of the inhuman Nazi regime,” Vienna Mayor Michael Häupl said.
 As Austrian President Heinz Fischer put it, “Hitler’s army was not our army.”